Richy1989/meshcentral-docker/README.md

 ## About
 First of all my biggest thank you to (https://github.com/Typhonragewind/meshcentral-docker) for the base code I used to create this version of Meshcentral optimized for Unraid.
+The Idea with getting the sources directly is from the MeshCentral Docker build on the MeshCentral repo: (https://github.com/Ylianst/MeshCentral)

 While easier to setup and get up and running, you should still peer through the very informative official guides: